jlee1114/Stable-Interview/README.md

 * Additional Features: Include time-based features like day of the week, holidays, or weather conditions, which can impact energy usage.
 * Higher-Order Terms: Try polynomial regression or interaction terms to capture more complex relationships.

-3. Demand Forecasting with ARIMA
+3. Demand Forecasting - ARIMA

 <img src="imgs/demandForeARIMA.png" width="800"/>